Kamuish/archi/docs/user_guides/configs.rst

 * grid_bg:
     *   Size of the grid used for improved resolution.
 If it's set to zero then no background grid is used.
 Otherwise, it needs to be a multiple of the image's sizes (200 px)

+* repeat_removal:
+    Number of times to remove the brightest mask in the image

 * optimize:
     *   If it's 1 then the data files will be pre-processed to find the optimal radius, i.e. , the radii that minimizes the dispersion for each star; If it's 0 the radii used will be the ones from the optimized_radius.json file